(Adds additional flows, comments, market performance)

 By Sam Forgione

-NEW YORK, July 18 (Reuters) - Investors worldwide poured $6.2 billion into stock funds in the week ended July 16, encouraged by strong corporate earnings and big potential merger deals in the United States, data from a Bank of America Merrill Lynch Global Research report showed on Friday.
+NEW YORK, July 25 (Reuters) - Investors worldwide pulled $5 billion out of stock funds in the week ended July 23 after geopolitical tensions triggered fears of a pullback in global stock indexes, data from a Bank of America Merrill Lynch Global Research report showed on Friday.

 The outflows, which were all via exchange-traded funds, marked the first net withdrawals from stock funds in four weeks, data from the report, which also cited data from fund-tracker EPFR Global, showed.
 U.S.-focused stock funds posted $7.6 billion in outflows, marking their biggest withdrawals in nine weeks.

 Emerging market stock funds attracted $200 million in new cash, marking their seventh straight week of inflows, while Japanese stock funds attracted $600 million, marking their fifth straight week of inflows.
 Analysts have said the Federal Reserve’s continued accommodative stance on monetary policy has boosted confidence in emerging market shares.

 The downing of a passenger plane at the Ukraine-Russia border and Israel’s launch of a ground offensive against militants in Gaza on July 17 triggered the benchmark S&P 500 stock index’s biggest one-day percentage decline since April 10 and the CBOE Volatility index’s biggest one-day jump since April 2013.

 “The Malaysian airline crash ... along with the ground invasion of Gaza, increased geopolitical risk substantially,” said Bryan Novak, director of trading at Astor Investment Management in Chicago.